 Brontë checks out the greenhouse on her first visit and sees all the work that needs to be done out there.
 Love this old fountain:

-Green Card Set Decorator John Anderson also worked on the “Gilmore Girls,” and you can see some of the same soft, feminine, and vintage look to them.
-I wrote about the GG houses here if you missed it:
+Green Card Set Decorator John Anderson also worked on the “Gilmore Girls,” and you can see some of the same soft, feminine, and vintage look to them:

 Love that show.
 I own all the seasons on DVD and just started watching them all over again from the beginning.